 The U.S. Chamber of Commerce has honored Congressman Brian Fitzpatrick (PA-08) with its annual Spirit of Enterprise Award, given in recognition of his support for pro-growth policies in the first session of the 115th Congress.
 Fitzpatrick has been an outspoken advocate for conomic growth efforts and has outlined his jobs plan at fitzpatrick.house.gov/anamericathatworks

 Economy and Jobs

-WASHINGTON, D.C. – Congressman Brian Fitzpatrick (PA-08), a Certified Public Accountant and member of the Small Business Committee, released the following statement Friday regarding the House passage of the Financial CHOICE Act [H.R.
-10]:
+WASHINGTON, D.C. – Congressman Brian Fitzpatrick (PA-08), a Certified Public Accountant (CPA) and member of the House Small Business Committee, released the following statement Tuesday regarding the passage of historic tax reform legislation: